awhipp/python-docker-job-service-orchestrator/README.md

-# Flask Python Job and Service Orchestrator
+# Python Job and Service Orchestrator

 ## Introduction

-This is a simple Flask application that allows you to run jobs and services on a Docker Swarm cluster.
-It is a simple wrapper around the Docker API.
+This is a Fast API application that allows you to run jobs and services on a Docker Swarm cluster by wrapping the Docker API.
+It allows you to run short-lived jobs or long-running services at a specific time or on a schedule.

 ### Architecture Diagram